 UC Berkeley Extension students pose in front of Christ Church.
 These lovely young volunteers are high school graduates visiting from China.
 They have been assisting with our 7AM breakfast service and mingling with our guest.
 The students reflect on their volunteer experience during their summer program at UC, focusing on topics such as mutual aid, resource distribution, and community resistance.

 Our community breakfast is provided 6 days a week, year-round at Christ Church of Berkeley, located at 2138 Cedar Street (at Walnut) in north Berkeley.
 Anyone in need of a hot breakfast can join us between 7 and 8 am.
 (Closed on Sundays.)

-Starting December 15, 2016 Dorothy Day House operated two emergency shelters nightly, in partnership with the City of Berkeley.
-More than 90 people every night have been able to find a safe place to sleep indoors.
-BESS was scheduled to close for the season on April 15.
-However, thanks to an appeal by Mayor Arrequín and the support of a few very generous donors, the shelter on 2nd and Gilman Street remained in operation until June 15.
+During the 2016-2017 winter Dorothy Day House operated two emergency shelters nightly, in partnership with the City of Berkeley.
+More than 90 people every night were able to find a safe place to sleep indoors.
+Thanks to an appeal by Mayor Arrequín and the support of a few very generous donors, the shelter on 2nd and Gilman Street remained in operation until June 15.
 Please consider a donation to contribute to the 2017-2018 Winter and make a true difference in the lives of fellow Berkeley citizens!

 We offer a variety of services: